Effect of ring-exchange interactions in the extended Kitaev honeycomb model: Conclusion and Discussion

 \section{Conclusion and Discussion}

-Although in a magnetic field applied normal to the honeycomb plane the Heisenberg-Kitaev model supports a noncollinear triple-$\bf Q$ state, we find the field doesn't favor triple-$\bf Q$ state in the $K$-$\Gamma$-$\Gamma'$ model.
+Although in a magnetic field applied normal to the honeycomb plane the Heisenberg-Kitaev model supports a non-coplanar triple-$\bf Q$ state, we find the field does not favor the triple-$\bf Q$ state in the $K$-$\Gamma$-$\Gamma'$ model.
 Potentially the ring exchange is important to stabilize the triple-$\bf Q$ order in a generic extended Kitaev honeycomb model.
-Because the ring-exchange interaction $\hat P_{\hexagon}$ has SU(2) rotation symmetry and lattice symmetry, we can represent it in the spin basis, for example, one-pair [($\pmb S_i \cdot \pmb S_j$)], two-pair [($\pmb S_i \cdot \pmb S_j$)($\pmb S_k \cdot \pmb S_l$)], and three-pair [($\pmb S_i \cdot \pmb S_j$)($\pmb S_k \cdot \pmb S_l$)($\pmb S_m \cdot \pmb S_n$)] spins interactions on the hexagon, which are represented by diagrams in Fig.\ref{Ring}.
+Because the ring-exchange interaction ($\hat P_{\hexagon}$) has SU(2) rotation symmetry and lattice symmetry, we can represent it in the spin basis, for example, one-pair [($\pmb S_i \cdot \pmb S_j$)], two-pair [($\pmb S_i \cdot \pmb S_j$)($\pmb S_k \cdot \pmb S_l$)], and three-pair [($\pmb S_i \cdot \pmb S_j$)($\pmb S_k \cdot \pmb S_l$)($\pmb S_m \cdot \pmb S_n$)] spins exchange interactions on the hexagon, which are represented by diagrams in Fig.\ref{Ring}.
 Thus the ring-exchange interaction contains 17 types of spin interactions, and the specific coefficients are given by Eq.(\ref{app:ring}).
-Interestingly, there is a sign structure in two-pair spins exchange ($R_4$) and three-pair spins exchange ($R_6$), i.e., +1(-1) for an even (odd) number of transpositions between red lines in Fig.\ref{Ring}.
+Interestingly, there is a sign structure in two-pair spins exchange ($R_4$) and three-pair spins exchange ($R_6$), i.e., +1(-1) for an even (odd) number of transpositions between light red shadows in Fig.\ref{Ring}.
 We guess that the triple-$\bf Q$ order can be stabilized by some of the exchange interactions mentioned above (two special cases are discussed in Appendix \ref{R4}).
-In the following, we mainly consider the nonbilinear two-pair spins interactions,
+In the following, we mainly consider the nonbilinear two-pair spins exchange interaction,

 where the explicit form of $R_4(ijklmn)$ can be found in Appendix \ref{app:P6}.
-From our VMC calculations of the quantum $K$-$\Gamma$-$\Gamma'$-$J_4$ model (i.e., $H'=H_{\rm K}+ H_{\Gamma} + H_{\Gamma'} + H_\text{4-spin}$), we find that the two-pair spins exchange interaction certainly stabilizes the triple-$\bf Q$ order whose regime of stability is $J_4/|K| \gtrsim 0.02 $ at $\Gamma/|K|=0.4$, as shown in Fig.\ref{4spinPD}.
-Interstingly, the two-pair spins interaction $J_4/|K| \lesssim -0.175$ maybe induce a proximate KSL phase with 14 cones (namely PKSL14) which is similar to our previous work\cite{PKSL}.
-For instance, in a weak magnetic field applied normal to the honeycomb plane, the PKSL14 phase turns into a non-Abelian CSL with Chern number $\nu=5$.
+From our VMC calculations of the quantum $K$-$\Gamma$-$\Gamma'$-$J_{\rm 4}$ model (i.e., $H'=H_{\rm K}+ H_{\Gamma} + H_{\Gamma'} + H_\text{4-spin}$), we find that the two-pair spins exchange interaction certainly stabilizes the triple-$\bf Q$ order whose regime of stability is $J_{\rm 4}/|K| \gtrsim 0.02 $ at $\Gamma/|K|=0.4$, as shown in Fig.\ref{4spinPD}.
+Interestingly, the two-pair spins exchange interaction $J_{\rm 4}/|K| \lesssim -0.175$ may induce a proximate KSL phase with 14 cones (namely, PKSL14) which is similar to our previous work\cite{PKSL}.
+For instance, in a weak magnetic field applied normal to the honeycomb plane, the PKSL14 phase turns into a non-Abelian CSL with Chern number $\nu 5$.